OCTOBER 2014 at the B&O in Baltimore

 Sunday, October 5 at 12 Noon, 1pm, 2pm & 3pm

 Celebrate steam power and steam engines at the birthplace of American railroading.
-Take a steam locomotive train ride behind an historic steam engine.
-Your train ride journey allows you to watch steam locomotive demonstrations of an historic steam engine and a Civil War encampment on the museum's west end, near the site of Baltimore's largest Union encampment during the American Civil War.
+Take a steam locomotive train ride behind historic steam engine, the St. Elizabeth #4.
+Your train ride journey allows you to stop and watch a steam locomotive demonstration of the historic steam engine, the Lafayette.
+You may also observe a Civil War encampment on the museum's west end, near the site of Baltimore's largest Union encampment during the American Civil War.
 Educational programming highlights steam power of locomotives that traveled all along the B&O rail system.

 Steam Train Rides & Demonstrations

-During Saturdays in the entire month of October, celebrate steam power and steam engines at the birthplace of American railroading.
-Take a steam locomotive train ride behind an historic steam engine every Saturday.
+Take a steam locomotive train ride behind historic steam engine, the St. Elizabeth #4.
 Educational programming highlights steam power of locomotives that traveled all along the B&O rail system.

 Train Ride to Mount Clare Museum House